 Dr. Jeff Sutherland developed Scrum@Scale based on the fundamental principles behind Scrum, Complex Adaptive Systems theory, game theory, and his work in biology.
-This guide was developed with the input of many experienced Scrum practitioners based on the results of their field work.
+The original version of this guide was created by collaboration with Jessica Larsen, Avi Schneier, and Alex Sutherland.
+Subsequent editions have been refined with the input of many experienced Scrum practitioners based on the results of their field work.

 People and Organizations

-We acknowledge IDX for the creation of the Scrum of Scrums which first allowed Scrum to scale to hundreds of teams6, PatientKeeper for the creation of the MetaScrum7, which enabled rapid deployment of innovative product, and OpenView Venture Partners for scaling Scrum to the entire organization8.
+We acknowledge IDX for the creation of the Scrum of Scrums which first allowed Scrum to scale to hundreds of teams, PatientKeeper for the creation of the MetaScrum, which enabled rapid deployment of innovative product, and OpenView Venture Partners for scaling Scrum to the entire organization.
 We value input from Intel, who taught us “nothing scales except a scale-free architecture”, and SAP, with the largest Scrum team product organization, who taught us management involvement in the MetaScrum is essential to get more than 2,000 Scrum Teams to work together.

 - “Business agility.”
 Wikipedia, Last modified 27 February 2020. https://en.wikipedia.org/wiki/Business_agility.

 - Johnson, Jim.
 New CHAOS Report.
 The Standish Group.
 2018.

 - Ogunnaike, Babatunde A. and Ray, W. Harmon.
 Process Dynamics, Modeling and Control.
 Oxford University Press.
 1994.